Storyflow

 Table of Contents

-To make an interior design mood board, define the brief in one line, gather references for color, material, furniture, and atmosphere, build a palette, arrange the references by room or by decision, and write a short rationale connecting each choice to the brief.
-The board is finished when it can win the client and guide the sourcing, not just when it looks pretty.
+To make an interior design mood board, write the brief in one line, gather references for color, material, furniture, and atmosphere, build a palette of 4 to 6 colors, arrange the references by decision rather than by prettiness, and write a short rationale connecting each choice back to the brief.
+You end up with a one-page direction that can both win the client and guide the sourcing, and for a single room it takes about 90 minutes once the brief and references are in hand.

 What is an interior design mood board?
 An interior design mood board is a curated visual collection of color palettes, materials, finishes, furniture, and atmosphere references that communicates the design direction of a space before any sourcing or construction begins.
 Design platforms like Programa and DesignFiles describe it as the clearest way to align a client early and cut revision rounds later.